ChrisPrusik/SpellCheck/README.md

 ### Built-in dictionaries

-Much simpler way to use `SpellCheck` class is to use built-in dictionaries.
+A much simpler way to use the SpellCheck class is to use the built-in dictionaries.

 ```csharp
 using SpellCheck.Dictionaries;